Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 207: Feat: Update build config module to resolve issue. at 2025-05-16 09:06:15
 * Commit 208: Feat: Add new feature script to resolve issue. at 2025-05-16 16:32:58
 * Commit 209: Test: Refactor code in data model for better readability. at 2025-05-19 12:30:49
+* Commit 210: Perf: Optimize performance of workflow to improve user experience. at 2025-05-20 09:43:56